Spectral comparison of compound cocycles generated by delay equations in Hilbert spaces: Diagonal translation semigroups

 \section{Diagonal translation semigroups}

-Throughout this section, we fix a separable Hilbert space $\mathbb{F}$, a positive integer $m > 0$, reals $\tau > 0$ and $p \geq 1$.
+Throughout this section, we fix a separable Hilbert space $\mathbb{F}$, a positive integer $m > 0$, and some reals $\tau > 0$ and $p \geq 1$.
 Let $\Omega$ be an open bounded subset of $\mathbb{R}^{m}$.
-Consider the \textit{preparatory diagonal Sobolev space} (here the lower index $D$ stands for the ``diagonal derivative'')
+Consider the \textit{preparatory diagonal Sobolev space}\footnote{Here the subscript $D$ stands for the ``diagonal derivative''.}: